 - Acromio clavicular joint injections

 Platelet Rich Plasma (PRP)

-Platelet Rich Plasma (PRP) is an injection of your own platelets and growth factors, similar to stem cell treatment, extracted from your blood.
+Platelet Rich Plasma (PRP) is an injection of your own platelets and growth factors, similar to orthobiologics treatment, extracted from your blood.
 The blood draw and injection are done at the same office visit, an outpatient clinical procedure.